Exploring the Venetian Castle of Parga

 Unraveling the Castle’s History

-When they were on war against Ali Pasha, the fighters of the nearby villages of Souli used the Venetian Castle of Parga as a refuge.
-It was where they could stock up supplies of food and ammunitions.
-After the Souli villages were occupied by Ali Pasha, all the Suliot fighters fled to Parga, which at the time was under the British possession.
-In 1818, the British commander of the Ionian Islands, Maitland, sold Parga to Ali Pasha and the Suliots were uprooted again.
-In the following years many of them participated in the Greek Revolution and became National Heroes.
+During their resistance against Ali Pasha, the valiant fighters from the neighboring villages of Souli sought refuge within the protective walls of the Venetian Castle of Parga.
+It served as a vital stronghold where they could replenish their supplies of food and ammunition.
+After the occupation of the Souli villages by Ali Pasha, the Suliots, warriors of Souli, sought sanctuary in Parga, which was then under British possession.
+However, in 1818, Parga was sold to Ali Pasha by the British commander of the Ionian Islands, Maitland, leading to another displacement of the Suliots.
+In subsequent years, many of these resilient individuals played pivotal roles in the Greek Revolution, becoming revered as national heroes.